mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 ## Selectable

 We have hopefully clarified the syntax and you have already probably seen some examples of what parts you can pickup from a selection.
-But it is time to go through them and lead to bead Maureen dictate
+But it is time to go through some of them, though you should keep in mind that there are more variable!

 ### Multiple Values